ska-telescope/ska-mid-integration/docs/src/knowledge_base/deployment/deployment.rst

 .. warning::

-   All parameters are mandatory — missing/incorrect values may cause the command to fail.
+   All parameters are mandatory — missing or incorrect values may cause the TMC to fail to apply the specified version of the GPM during initialization.

 Except for version, all other parameters remain consistent across deployments and are used by the **SetGlobalPointingModel** command to apply the specified version from the input JSON.
 Upon redeployment,